 A recent university drought study in San Antonio Texas supports these recommendations.
 Bermudas, St. Augustine and zoysias were examined for their ability to survive a 60-day midsummer period of no rain or added water.
 The results are summarized here:

 A deep root zone is essential, and all sod grown on 4-inch root zones was killed out.
 Bermudas had the best tolerance and survival.
 Only Floratam St. Augustine did well in its group; however, Palmetto cultivar was a little more tolerant than Raleigh.
 Browning (leaf firing) occurred in about 30-35 days, 45 days and 50 days respectively for zoysias, St. Augustines and Bermudas.
 To avoid this browning, irrigate 1 to 2 weeks prior to these limits.
 Of the Bermudas tested, Tifway 419, Texturf and Celebration fared best.
 In Zoysias tested, Palisades, Empire, El Toro and Jamur were the better survivors.
-Good recovery from the 60-day test took 2.5 to 3 weeks o
+Good recovery from the 60-day test took 2.5 to 3 weeks of adequate moisture f

 Keep It Green?